-The attorneys at The Davis Law Group, P.C. represent clients charged with Speeding in a School Zone and other similar traffic offenses throughout Illinois.
+The attorneys at The Davis Law Group, P.C. frequently represent clients ticketed for Speeding in a School Zone and other similar traffic offenses throughout Illinois.

 Under Illinois law (ILCS 5/11-605), there are enhanced penalties for speeding in a school zone.
-The statute prohibits motorists from driving faster than 20 mph while passing a school zone on a school day when children are present.
+The law prohibits motorists from driving faster than 20 mph while passing a school zone on a school day when children are present.
 A school day is from 7 a.m. until 4 p.m.
-The statute requires that appropriate signs be posted where the school zone is located.
-A first violation of the statute is a petty offense with a minimum fine of $150.
-A second or subsequent violation is a petty offense with a minimum fine of $300 (the statute calls for an additional $50 which is paid to the school district).
+The law requires that appropriate signs be posted where the school zone is located.
+A first violation of this law is a petty offense with a minimum fine of $150 plus mandatory court costs.
+A second or subsequent violation is a petty offense with a minimum fine of $300 (the law calls for an additional $50 which is paid to the school district).

-Due to the high fines and prohibition on supervision associated with this offense, it is often beneficial to seek the representation of a defense attorney.
-The attorneys at The Davis Law Group, P.C. handle a speeding tickets throughout the Chicagoland area including Cook, Lake and DuPage Counties.
-Feel free to contact us if you have received an Illinois traffic violation.
+Due to the high fines and prohibition on court supervision associated with this offense, it is often beneficial to seek the representation of a defense attorney.
+The attorneys at The Davis Law Group, P.C. handle speeding tickets throughout the Chicagoland area including Cook County, Lake County and DuPage County.
+Feel free to contact us if you have received a ticket for an Illinois traffic violation.